 A pressure canner is used to can low acid foods, such as corn, green beans, and soups.
 It maintains a higher internal temperature which is required to destroy the bacteria that more acidic fruits and vegetables destroy on their own.

-SELECTING A RECIPE
+SELECTING A RECIPE FOR CANNING

 Before beginning, you should select a recipe from a trusted canning source, such as the Ball Canning Book or Bernardin Complete Book of Home Preserving.
 These recipes are subject to strict safety testing.